-Interested students must contact us by email before December 25, 2023, and provide:
+Interested students must contact us by email before December 15, 2023, and provide:

-- 1. Documental proof of being officially registered in a Ph.D. or M.Sc. program (priority will be given to Ph.D. students; however, M.Sc. students may also be accepted) - 2.
+- 1. Documental proof of being officially registered in a Ph.D. program. - 2.
 An abstract of their thesis project. - 3.
-A letter of recommendation from the thesis advisor and a commitment to cover transportation, health insurance, and other costs related to the trip to São Carlos.
+A letter of recommendation from the thesis advisor as well as a commitment to cover transportation, health insurance, and other costs related to the trip to São Carlos.